Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     SubscriptionId: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, DisplayName: Visual Studio Enterprise
     ```

 8. Select Resource Group.
-You would be presented with options of either using an existing Resource Group or creating a new onw.
+You would be presented with options of either using an existing Resource Group or creating a new one.
 If you choose to use an existing one, you will be presented with a list of all Resource Group within the Subscription to choose from.
 Otherwise, you would be asked to select a Region for the new Resource Group and provide a name for it.
-Output for the latter case is bellow:
+Output for the latter case is below:

     ``` bash
     Do you want to create a new ResourceGroup or use an existing one ?
 Please select N[new] or E[existing]